Inviting patients to the portal

 It is highly effective and efficient to register professionals as patients.
 Identity verification for your staff is fast and easy, and a professional who has seen data about their health in PKB is the best advocate encouraging patients to also register.

 For patients, mass registration is the best route to start identity verification - it is the fastest and cheapest way to get lots of patients onto PKB.
-So, it is the fastest way to get a return on your investment on working with patients.
+So, it is the fastest way to get a return on your investment.

 Postal letter invites are slower than email or texts, and more costly, but are a proven mechanism to invite patients: